pancak3lullz/SECurityTr8Ker/README.md

 # SECurityTr8Ker
 This script is designed to monitor and report on cybersecurity disclosures in financial filings of companies.
-Here's a breakdown of its functionality:

-1. **Monitoring an RSS Feed**: The script continuously monitors an RSS feed from the U.S. Securities and Exchange Commission (SEC).
-The specific feed it monitors is the "US Generally Accepted Accounting Principles (US GAAP)" feed, which contains various financial filings.

-2. **Fetching Filings**: The `fetch_filings_from_rss` function retrieves the content of the RSS feed.
-It filters filings of type '8-K' and '6-K'.
-These are forms used by publicly traded companies in the United States to notify investors of significant events that may affect the company's share price.

-   - **8-K Filings**: These are known as "Current Reports" and are used to report major events like bankruptcy, acquisition, resignation of directors, and other significant corporate changes.
-   - **6-K Filings**: These are used by foreign private issuers to furnish information that, among other things, was made public in the country of their domicile, filed with and made public by a foreign stock exchange on which their securities are traded, or distributed to security holders.

-3. **Checking for Cybersecurity Disclosures**: For each relevant filing, the script then checks for cybersecurity disclosures using the `check_cybersecurity_disclosure` function.
-It does this by accessing a JSON data file from the SEC's data repository using the company's CIK (Central Index Key) number.

-   - The function searches for the indicator "1.05" within the 'items' field of the JSON data.
-This indicator signifies a cybersecurity incident disclosure.

-4. **Displaying Cybersecurity Disclosures**: If a cybersecurity disclosure is found, the script prints a message to the terminal with a special red color formatting, making it stand out.
-This alert indicates the company name and its CIK number, notifying that a cybersecurity disclosure has been found in their filing.
+#### Overview
+This Python script is designed to continuously monitor and analyze filings from the U.S. Securities and Exchange Commission (SEC) for cybersecurity disclosures.
+Its primary function is to fetch and parse data from the SEC's RSS feed, identify specific filings related to cybersecurity, and log relevant information for further analysis.

+#### Key Features
+1. **Colored Logging:** Implements colored logging for easier differentiation of log levels in the terminal.
+Custom color schemes are set for various log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL).

+2. **File Logging:** In addition to terminal logging, the script also logs to a file, ensuring that a persistent record of events is maintained.

+3. **RSS Feed Parsing:** Fetches and parses the SEC RSS feed to identify filings of specific types (8-K, 6-K) and logs successful parsing or critical errors.

+4. **SEC Filings Analysis:** Analyzes SEC filings for mentions of "Material Cybersecurity Incidents" within a specified recent time frame.

+5. **Ticker Symbol Extraction:** Retrieves and logs the ticker symbol for companies from the SEC's JSON data.

+6. **Cybersecurity Disclosure Check:** Specifically checks for Item 1.05 (Cybersecurity Disclosure) in recent filings.

-5. **Timing and Repeats**: The script operates in a continuous loop, checking the RSS feed every 10 minutes.
-After each cycle of checks, it outputs a message indicating it is waiting for 10 minutes before the next check.
+7. **Continuous Monitoring:** The script runs in a loop, periodically checking the RSS feed every 10 minutes.

-6. **Error Handling**: The script contains basic error handling which simply passes any exceptions that might occur during the fetching and parsing of data.
-This could be for handling HTTP errors, parsing errors, or connectivity issues.

-In summary, the script serves as an automated tool to monitor and report on cybersecurity disclosures in company filings as reported to the SEC, focusing specifically on 8-K and 6-K filings.
+#### Implementation Details
+- **Logging Setup:** Uses `colorlog` and Python's `logging` module for terminal and file logging.
+Logs are stored in a local directory (`logs`), which is created if it doesn't exist.
+- **External Libraries:** Utilizes `requests` for HTTP requests, `xmltodict` for parsing XML, `BeautifulSoup` from `bs4` for HTML parsing, and `re` and `datetime` for handling regular expressions and date/time operations.
+- **Error Handling:** Includes try-except blocks for robust error handling during HTTP requests and data parsing.
+- **Functionality Breakdown:**
+  - `fetch_filings_from_rss`: Retrieves and parses the RSS feed for specific form types.
+  - `fetch_directories`: Fetches directories from the SEC archive for a given CIK number.
+  - `find_cybersecurity_htm_link`: Searches for a .htm link containing the phrase "Material Cybersecurity Incidents".
+  - `check_cybersecurity_disclosure`: Checks for cybersecurity disclosures in a company's filings.
+  - `main`: Orchestrates the script's workflow, continuously monitoring the SEC RSS feed and performing checks.

+#### Usage
+Designed for stakeholders in financial or cybersecurity domains, this script assists in real-time monitoring of public company disclosures related to cybersecurity, aiding in compliance, research, or investment analysis.

+#### Dependencies
+- Python 3.x
+- Libraries: `os`, `requests`, `time`, `xmltodict`, `logging`, `colorlog`, `json`, `datetime`, `re`, `bs4`

+#### Setup and Execution
+1. Ensure Python 3.x is installed.
+2. Install required libraries (e.g., via `pip install requests xmltodict colorlog bs4`).
+3. Run the script using Python.

+#### Note
+This script makes real-time queries to the SEC website and is dependent on the structure of the SEC's RSS feed and website, which may change over time.
+Regular updates and maintenance might be required to keep the script functional.

 ### Idea presented by Will Hawkins & Board-Cybersecurity.com
 - https://twitter.com/hawkinsw/status/1748508044802052540